data-mechanics/course-2016-fal-proj/asanentz_ldebeasi_mshop_sinichol/README.md

 ## In order to run the files:

-Run the five "access the data" sets first.
+Run the five "access the data" sets first, in no order: addresses.py busStops.py

-Then, run transit.py - which combines hubway and bus stop data together.

-Then, you can run any of the other combination files.
+MBTAStops.py
+hubway.py
+income.py

+Then, in order:
+transit.py
+addressValue.py
+neighborhoodZipCodes.py
+constraintSatisfaction.py
+kmeans.py

 The script to run any .py files: